B1LLP4RK/lazyvim-config/README.md

 ## Major changes from LazyVim

 - Key binding to turn off diagnostics
+  - diagnostics spams warning if you read random readme files online so just turn it off
 - Neovim detects the terminal environment whether it is in Kitty or Wezterm.
-Snacks.image is turned off accordingly to avoid issues in other terminals like windows terminal.
+  - Snacks.image is disabled accordingly to avoid issues in other terminals like windows terminal.
+- configuration setup for using snacks.image in Wezterm.
 - Clipboard fix for WSL Ubuntu avoiding the issue with ^M character

 ## Installation

 ### WSL Ubuntu

-- Assuming a freshly installed Ubuntu(this means git and curl is available as default), copy and paste the following script to your WSL terminal.
-Give permission and provide passwords when prompted.
+- Assuming a freshly installed Ubuntu(this means git and curl is available as default)
+- copy and paste the following script to your WSL terminal.
+- Give permission and provide passwords when prompted.

 ```bash
 sudo apt update